Cheers, Skål, Prost and Salute!

 What better way to celebrate our birthday month and the start of a new season than with the tinkling of elegant glasses.

 Ask those who know, here at Jenna Clifford, we definitely are a bunch of self-certified wine connoisseurs, swirling, swishing and sniffing the plum and tobacco of a smooth Merlot and commenting on the punchy acidity of a Pinot Grigio.

-However, It wasn't until we decided to launch our very own wine glasses (yes, they are for sale right here!) that we learnt how the shape of a wine glass can affect the aromas and taste of the wine itself.
+However, It wasn't until we decided to launch our very own wine glasses that we learnt how the shape of a wine glass can affect the aromas and taste of the wine itself.

 Each aspect of a wine glass was made with much forethought to specifically enhance certain characteristics of the wine.
 Here's what we've learnt: